EddyShimwa/My-landing-page/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Cindy shin as the author of this amazing design which help us learn..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>